GingerTeaOrg/Metrostroi-Coding-Wiki/wiki/Function Glossary.md

 ## function ENT:CreateRT(name, w, h)

-Create a rectangle of a certain dimension.
+Create a rectangle render target of a certain dimension.
 Used for things like the LCD screens.

 > `name`: Name of the rectangle object
 > `w`: Width